About Me

 Jun 2020 - Dec 2020 | Kenilworth, New Jersey

-I implemented automation processes using Robotic Process Automation tools and concepts to accelerate the processing of competitor medication documentation by >2000% using Python and the Selenium and Pandas libraries.
+I implemented automation processes using Robotic Process Automation tools to accelerate the processing of competitor medication documentation by 20x through Python scripting with Selenium for web automation.
 I also contributed basic scripting work to automate other tedious business tasks and workflows.

 Projects